Manage Development with the Mantis Bug Tracker on CentOS 5

 Mantis Bug Tracker (commonly referred to as MantisBT) is a free web-based bug tracking system.
 Mantis offers many of the same capabilities as other trackers like Bugzilla, but is simpler and easy to set up.

-Before beginning this guide, we assume that you’ve completed the getting started guide.
+Before beginning this guide, we assume that you’ve completed the Setting Up and Securing a Compute Instance.
 If you are new to Linux server administration, we recommend considering the beginner’s guide and the article concerning systems administration basics.
 Additionally, you’ll need to have followed the LAMP guide for CentOS 5 and be able to send email from your Linode if you don’t already have a means of sending mail from your server.

 Before we begin installing Mantis, we’ll need to install PHPMailer, an additional PHP library that allows Mantis to send email via PHP.
 The PHPMailer packages are not available in the standard CentOS repositories.
 As a result, “ EPEL” must be installed in order to install PHPMailer.
 EPEL, or “Extra Packages for Enterprise Linux”, is a product of the Fedora Project that attempts to provide current versions of software packages that may not be available in the CentOS repositories.
 Enable EPEL with the following commands: